signalfx/splunk-otel-collector/docs/experimental/splunk-forwarder-integration.md

-Use-case: An existing Splunk Enterprise or Splunk Cloud customer with the Universal or Heavy Forwarder already deployed wants to send some/all data from the forwarder to Splunk Log Observer.
+Use-case: An existing Splunk Enterprise or Splunk Cloud customer with the Universal or Heavy Forwarder already deployed wants to send some/all data from the forwarder to the OpenTelemetry Collector.

-The only supported way to collect and send logs to Splunk Log Observer is via Splunk OpenTelemetry Collector using one of the [recommended ways](../#getting-started).
 It is possible, but not supported, to configure a Splunk Forwarder to send data to Splunk OpenTelemetry Collector in the following ways: